What Protections for Renters Exist in Montana Because of the Pandemic?

 Get Help with Rent

 You still are responsible for paying your full rent.
-The CDC order, Gov. Bullock’s order, and the CARES Act each require you to pay the rent.
+The CDC order, the Governor’s order, and the CARES Act each require you to pay the rent.
 Your rent is not forgiven by any of these orders.
 You still must pay your rent in full; these orders just give you more time to get the rent paid.

 The CDC order specifically requires you to apply for all financial assistance programs that are available.
 If you don’t, you may not be protected by the CDC order.

-If you’re behind on your utilities and meet the requirements of Gov. Bullock’s order, contact your utility company to let them know.
+If you’re behind on your utilities and meet the requirements of the Governor’s order, contact your utility company to let them know.
 You may be asked to provide some documentation showing that you meet the requirements.

 - If you believe that you are protected from eviction by the CDC order, you must send your landlord the CDC Declaration form.

-- If you believe that you are protected by Gov. Bullock’s directive, you must send your landlord a letter to invoke those protections.
+- If you believe that you are protected by the Governor’s directive, you must send your landlord a letter to invoke those protections.
 Download our free write-in-the-blank letter to landlord.

 - If you believe that you are entitled to the 30-day notice of nonpayment under the CARES Act, and your landlord gave you less than 30 days’ notice, contact your landlord to ask for the full 30 days to pay your rent.
 If your landlord goes ahead and files an eviction court action against you for nonpayment without giving you the full 30-day notice, be sure to file a written answer with the Clerk of Court.
 Be sure to include in your answer a statement that you didn’t get the 30-day notice required by the CARES Act.